 If you’re a craft beer lover and want to try Mauritius craft beer, you can visit the Flying Dodo craft beer brewery where you can taste fresh, local brews.

 Flying Dodo has over 28 types of craft beer and is located in the Mall of Mauritius where you will also find several awesome restaurants and places to eat.

 See Miniature Ships at Bobato in Curepipe

-The handcrafted work became popular in Mauritius from the end of the 20th century and is now a tourist attraction on the center of the island where guests can see how hundreds of different types of ships are made and then displayed in different places around the island.
+The handcrafted work became popular in Mauritius at the end of the 20th century and is now a tourist attraction in the center of the island where guests can see how hundreds of different types of ships are made and then displayed in different places around the island.

 Where to Eat in the Center of Mauritius

-My favorite meal in the center of Mauritius was the mouthwatering ribs I had at Savinia Bistrot by Voila Bagatelle hotel and Flying Dodo Brewing Company.
+My favorite meal in the center of Mauritius was the mouthwatering ribs I had at Flying Dodo Brewing Company.